ipspace/netlab/docs/module/gateway.md

 The Gateway configuration module is enabled on all links that have the **gateway** attribute set to *True* or to a dictionary of valid parameters.
 You can change most global parameters on a per-link basis.

+## Interface Parameters

+You can specify **gateway: True** or a dictionary of valid parameters on [individual interfaces](link-interface-attribute) (nodes-on-a-link data).

+Specifying a **gateway** interface attribute on a link that does not have a **gateway** attribute automatically enables the Gateway configuration module on the connected link but turns it off for other nodes connected to the same link, ensuring the Gateway module is active only on the nodes where you explicitly enabled it.

+Similarly, you can use the **gateway: False** setting to turn off the default gateway functionality on individual interfaces on a link on which the Gateway configuration module is enabled.

 ## Reserved IP Addresses

 A positive **gateway.id** value could generate IP addresses that overlap with node interface addresses on subnets using [ID-based address allocation](addr-allocation).